shupershuff/Diablo2RLoader/README.md

 Default settings within config.xml *should* be ok but can be optionally changed.
 Recommend checking out the features here.
 Open the .xml file in a text editor such as notepad, Powershell ISE, Notepad++ etc.
-- **Most importantly**, if you have a game path that's not the default ("C:\Program Files (x86)\Battle.net\Games\Diablo II Resurrected"), then you'll need to edit this to wherever you chose to install the game.<br>
+- **Most importantly**, if you have a game path that's not the default ("C:\Program Files (x86)\Diablo II Resurrected"), then you'll need to edit this to wherever you chose to install the game.<br>

 All other config options below this are strictly optional:<br>
 - Set your default region if you just want to mash enter instead of choosing the region.
+Default is 1 for NA.
 - Set 'EnableBatchFeature' to True if you want the ability to launch accounts in batches.
 You must also define the batches in your accounts.csv file.
+Disabled by default.
 - Set 'DisableOpenAllAccountsOption' to True if you want to disable the ability of opening all accounts at once.
 Recommend leaving this to False.
+Disabled by default.
 - Set 'CheckForNextTZ' to True if you want to enable the web request to find NextTZ details.
+Enabled by default.
 - Set 'AskForRegionOnceOnly' to True if you only want to choose the region once.
+Disabled by default.
-- Set CreateDesktopShortcut to False if you don't want a handy dandy shortcut on your desktop.
+- Set 'CreateDesktopShortcut' to False if you don't want a handy dandy shortcut on your desktop.
+Enabled by default.
-- Set ShortcutCustomIconPath to the location of a custom icon file if you want the desktop icon to be something else (eg the old D2LOD logo).
+- Set 'ShortcutCustomIconPath' to the location of a custom icon file if you want the desktop icon to be something else (eg the old D2LOD logo).
 Uses D2r logo by default.
-- Set ConvertPlainTextPasswords to False if you want your passwords to be ~~stolen~~ in plain text.
+- Set 'ConvertPlainTextPasswords' to False if you want your passwords to be ~~stolen~~ in plain text.
 This will not convert already encrypted passwords back to plain text.
-- Set ForceWindowedMode to True if you want to force windowed mode each time.
+- Set 'ForceWindowedMode' to True if you want to force windowed mode each time.
 This causes issues with Diablo remembering resolution settings, so I recommend leaving this as False and manually setting your game to windowed in your game settings.
+Disabled by default.
-- Set SettingSwitcherEnabled to True if you want your Diablo accounts to load different settings.
+- Set 'SettingSwitcherEnabled' to True if you want your Diablo accounts to load different settings.
 This essentially changes settings.json each time you launch a game.
 See the [Auto Setting Switcher](#6-auto-settings-switcher-optional-but-recommended) section above for more info.
 Disabled by default.
-- Set ManualSettingSwitcherEnabled to True if you want the ability to be able to choose a settings profile to load from.
+- Set 'ManualSettingSwitcherEnabled' to True if you want the ability to be able to choose a settings profile to load from.
 Once enabled, this is toggleable from the script using 's'.
 See the [Manual Setting Switcher](#7-manual-settings-switcher-optional) section above for more info.
 Disabled by default.
+- Set 'TrackAccountUseTime' to False if you don't want accounts.csv or stats.csv to be autoupdated with playtime.
+Other Stats are still tracked in stats.csv.
+Mainly added this option in the unlikely case there are any issues with accounts.csv getting corrupted.
+Enabled by default.

 Done editing?
 What are your thoughts on saving the file?
 I've heard it helps.
 CTRL + S for the win :)